 Catering to the town’s older population, the 55+ club is exactly what it sounds like – a club designed to foster community, friendship, and activity for older residents.
 Activities include exercise, socializing, and even shared meals.

-For a mere $20/year members can take part in card games, travels & book clubs, or just enjoy the “meals together” initiative.
+Members can take part in card games, travels & book clubs, or just enjoy the “meals together” initiative.
 Actively-inclined members can take yoga & tai chi classes, try line dancing, or even take a group day trip.

 Although the Stouffville Arena Recreational is mostly used for ice bookings, it also provides public hours for free skate, shinny hockey, family skate, and adult free skate.
 You can get all the details on the town website’s Skating section.